 If you want a happy medium between $6.95 eyeglasses from Zenni Optical and more expensive in-store brands, 39DollarGlasses is for you.

 As the name suggests, 39DollarGlasses carries a variety of prescription glasses for $39.
 Prescription sunglasses start around $50.
 All eyewear purchases include single-vision lenses, and regular bifocals and progressive lenses start under $100.

 You can also add lens customizations like HD light and thin or polarized lenses.
 For single-vision glasses, it’s possible to stay at $39 if you don’t add customizations.
 Otherwise, expect to pay at least $100 to $150 for a pair of prescription eyewear.
 Blue-light-protective lenses are also available for an extra $50.

 This retailer also offers lens replacement.
 Just enter details about your frame, lens type, and whether you want upgrades like blue-light protection.
 The base price for lenses is still $39, although bifocals and progressives cost at least $80.
-There’s also a $14.95 lens replacement fee.
+There’s also a roughly $15 lens replacement fee.
 Ultimately, it can save some money if you have expensive frames and just need to fix broken lenses or receive a new prescription.

 You can save more money by joining the EyeBucks rewards program.
 Once you make a purchase, you’re automatically enrolled.
 This loyalty program pays 4% of eyeglasses purchases in cash-back account credits, and credits don’t expire.